Database Design G (6672.5)

-1. List, describe, and illustrate the steps in a database system development life cycle;
+1. Describe, illustrate the steps in a database system development life cycle;

-2. Illustrate the inputs and outputs in that process, with an emphasis on data modelling;
+2. Explain, classify and categorize the inputs and outputs in that process, with an emphasis on data modelling;

-4. Develop an appropriate set of data models for relational database implementation and evaluate these data models;
+4. Design and develop an appropriate set of data models for relational database implementation; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively